taozen/17monipdb-iploc/README.md

-The [17MON IP database](https://www.ipip.net) is being actively built from massive probing data, and is in return widely used by Chinese Internet corporations. iploc provides a minimalistic set of C API that parses 17monipdb.dat and searches an IP for its location infomation.
+The [17MON IP database](https://www.ipip.net) is being actively built from massive probing data, and is in return widely used by Chinese Internet corporations. iploc provides a minimalistic set of C API that parses 17monipdb.dat and searches for an IP's location infomation.

 ## Initiative